bicpi/bicpi.github.io/_posts/2013-06-01-moving-to-the-cloud-part-7-enabling-elastic-beanstalk.markdown

 In the configuration details, you can specify the EC2 instance type for your environment.
 Please note: check out the [pricing](http://aws.amazon.com/ec2/pricing/) before selecting an instance type.
-Powerful instance types can get *real* expensive.
+Powerful instance types can get *real* expensive, so you should go with a **micro** instance first.
 Besides, give an EC2 keypair so you can SSH into the managed EC2 machines and an email address for status notifications.
-You can also specify a health check URL which will is pinged every few minutes to check if you're application is still alive.
+You can also specify a health check URL within your application which will is pinged every few minutes to check if your application is still alive.

 ![EB-6]({{ site.baseurl }}/assets/aws/eb-6.jpg){: .img-responsive }